Book Talk: The Pike, a biography that reads like a novel

-LONDON (Reuters) - Early on in her prize-winning biography of Gabriele D‘Annunzio, an Italian poet, serial seducer and proto-fascist warmonger, Lucy Hughes-Hallett declares: “I have made nothing up.”
+LONDON, Dec 19 (Reuters) - Early on in her prize-winning biography of Gabrielle D‘Annunzio, an Italian poet, serial seducer and proto-fascist warmonger, Lucy Hughes-Hallett declares: “I have made nothing up.”

 It’s not hard to see why the author, an established and respected writer, felt the need to reassure readers.
 D‘Annunzio’s life, which spanned the end of the 19th century and beginning of the 20th, is so fantastic, and illuminated by Hughes-Hallett with such intimate detail, that it seems hard to believe.